Last updated on July 24th, 2022

 Albert Einstein, a German-born physicist, is best known for his famous equation, which has been dubbed as ‘the world’s most famous equation’ – “E=mc2.”
 Albert Einstein was not very satisfied with Newtonian mechanics, as he thought that these theories were not enough to explain classical mechanics and the electromagnetic field.
 And this inspired him to develop his singular Theory of Relativity.
 With these 64 interesting facts about Albert Einstein, let us learn about his childhood, brain, theories, notable work and papers, married life, and more.

-2. Fat head at birth: Albert had a fat head at the time he was born.
+2. Fathead at birth: Albert had a fat head at the time he was born.
 This startled his mother and grandmother when they saw him for the first time.
 However, the fat head slowly receded and turned into a normal size.
 Interestingly, a head containing the brain that would inspire millions of people in the future was not so perfect at birth.

 3. Speech difficulty during childhood: Einstein did not speak until the age of three.
 He revealed this fact about the delay of his speech abilities to his biographer.
 Today there is a term, “Einstein Syndrome,” which was coined by Dr. Thomas Sowell, to describe exceptionally bright people whose speech is delayed.